mwickert/scikit-dsp-comm/README.md

 ### Extras

 This package contains the helper modules `rtlsdr_helper`, and `pyaudio_helper` which require the packages [pyrtlsdr](https://pypi.python.org/pypi/pyrtlsdr) and [PyAudio](https://pypi.python.org/pypi/PyAudio).
-To use the full functionality of these helpers, install the package from the scikit-dsp-comm folder as follows:\
+To use the full functionality of these helpers, install the package from the scikit-dsp-comm folder as follows:
 ```
 pip install -e .[helpers]
 ```
-Installation is described in greater detail below.

-1. `pyaudio_helper.py` wraps a class around the code required in `PyAudio` (wraps the C++ library `PortAudio`) to set up a non-blocking audio input/output stream.
-The user only has to write the callback function to implement real-time DSP processing using any of the input/output devices available on the platform.
-This resulting object also contains a capture buffer for use in post processing and a timing markers for assessing the processing time utilized by the callback function.
-When developing apps in the Jupyter Notebook there is support for the `IPywidgets` along with threading.

 2. `rtlsdr_helper.py` interfaces with `pyrtldsr` to provide a simple captures means for complex baseband software defined radio (SDR) samples from the low-cost (~$20) RTL-SDR USB hardware dongle.
 The remaining functions in this module support the implementation of demodulators for FM modulation and examples of complete receivers for FM mono, FM stereo, and tools for FSK demodulation, including bit synchronization.
 Real-time streaming is a new capability included.